 The Pipeline Authority continued to develop and maintain crude oil and natural gas production forecasts for North Dakota and the United States portion of the Williston Basin.
 These forecasts are widely used throughout both public and private organizations.
 Three assumption scenarios are forecasted for the purpose of communicating the production impacts of different price and activity levels.
 The "Base" case was modeled as expected production assuming the Federal Energy Information Administration's (EIA) West Texas Intermediate (WTI) oil price forecasts.
 The "Low" case was modeled as a conservative production outlook based on lower than expected activity and/or oil prices.
-The new "High" case scenario was introduced during the 2019-2020 fiscal year and is intended to model production scenarios under an environment where completion technology continues to result in higher performing wells.
+The "High" case scenario is intended to model production scenarios under an environment in which petroleum industry activity in North Dakota returns to near pre-pandemic levels.
 Figure 1 is a long-term oil production forecast for North Dakota.
-Figure 2 shows a long-term natural gas production forecast using the three different activity scenarios for North Dakota.
+Figure 2 shows a long-term natural gas production forecast using the same three activity scenarios for North Dakota.

 Figure 1.
 Long term crude oil production forecast for North Dakota starting in Aug.
-2019
+2021

 Figure 2.
 North Dakota natural gas production forecast starting in Aug.
-2019
+2021

-Given the incredible amount of market uncertainty surrounding the COVID-19 pandemic, the Pipeline Authority created a series of production forecasts based on various well completion scenarios in North Dakota.
+Given the continued amount of market uncertainty surrounding the COVID-19 pandemic, the Pipeline Authority created a series of production forecasts based on various well completion scenarios in North Dakota.
 Figures 3 and 4 represent the near-term estimated oil and natural gas production levels at the stated number of new well completions per month.
 These scenario calculations have proven very beneficial to assist in transportation, budget, and policy planning.
 Additional information on this topic can be found on the Pipeline Authority website.